What is AOP?

-AOP stands for All-Over-Print and is highly utilized for multiple product designs.
+AOP stands for All-Over-Print and is highly utilized for many product designs.

 The process behind producing this kind of a print includes a large stencil of your custom design, followed by laying the fabric over the stencil, and then precisely cutting the fabric and sewing it together.
 This allows for highly precise designs, especially designs which are based around patterns.